List of Dynasty (2017 TV series) characters: Luella Culhane

-Luella Culhane (portrayed by Arnetia Walker) is the wife of James, and Michael and Evie's mother.
+Luella Culhane (portrayed by Arnetia Walker) is married to James, and Michael and Evie's mother.
 In "A Taste of Your Own Medicine", she and James are under the impression that Michael is a Vice President for Carrington Atlantic.
 Luella and James learn the truth when meeting Fallon Carrington, Michael's longtime lover, and learn that he is in fact the Carringtons' chauffeur.
 Luella struggles to get in contact with Michael in "Enter Alexis", and she reappears in "Don't Con a Con Artist" when James is hospitalized after falling deathly ill.
 In "Use or Be Used", Luella encourages Fallon to stay away from Michael due to the stress regarding James' health.

 In the second season episode, "That Witch", Luella is displeased to learn that Fallon and Michael are engaged despite the Carringtons' involvement in the Clark County water scandal that caused James' death.
 Luella ultimately approves of Fallon and Michael's impending marriage, but she threatens Fallon if she hurts Michael.
 Jeff calls in a favor to Blake, who has Luella and Evie robbed in "The Sight of You" as revenge against Michael.

 Luella reappears in the fifth season episode, "How Did the Board Meeting Go?", to give Michael advice about his quest for love.
 This advice proves successful, and Luella makes her final appearance in the series finale, "Catch 22", where she witnesses Michael marry Nina Fournier.